mslot/stack/Readme.md

 # Values to fill out before running docker-compose up

-* _#host_ip_ - set this to the local IP address of the host machine when configuring Hazelcast
+Remember to change the local IP to your local IP for the Hazelcast cluster.

 Hope you like it.